pocketgems/dynamodb/docs/dynamodb.md

 Along the same lines, keep in mind that the localhost database is _not_ cleared in between test runs.
 Any data added to the localhost database will remain until the service is restarted.
-This can help you debug issues, but it also means you should not create items with a fixed ID as part of a unit test (use `uuidv4()` to get a random ID value so it won't clash with a future run of the unit tests.)
+This can help you debug issues, but it also means you should not create rows with a fixed ID as part of a unit test (use `uuidv4()` to get a random ID value so it won't clash with a future run of the unit tests.)